C L O S L E R

 Doing what has been done before will only lead to more of the same for patients who have been discriminated against in society and in healthcare.
 Be prepared to enter uncharted territory, seek to educate yourself about the unique healthcare needs of your patients.

-Making healthcare welcoming for LGBTQ patients
+Making healthcare more welcoming for LGBTQ patients

-Healthcare professionals, especially physicians, have many hurdles to overcome to make healthcare encounters welcoming for LGBTQ patients and families.
+Healthcare professionals, especially physicians, have many hurdles to overcome to make encounters welcoming for LGBTQ patients and families.
 Front desk staff and registrars must be prepared to provide caring and compassionate interactions with a diversity of patients and families.
 Our electronic health records and intake procedures must properly reflect our patients, including the collection of sexual orientation and gender identity data.
 And healthcare providers, including medical assistants, nurses, practitioners, and providers, must be adequately trained to not only acknowledge the possible negative experiences our patients have suffered, but actively work to provide positive experiences seeking health care.

 Much of what makes a healthcare experience positive and memorable for LGBTQ patients has to do with acknowledging them, their loved ones, and their families.
 Though it may seem unnecessary to mention, greeting the patient and whomever may be accompanying them sets the tone for the entire encounter.